Synopsis of the Novel, Tar Spackled Banner

-A mockumental work of the imagination by J. A. Ellis, resident of Chicagary, Usonia.
-He is another Billy Pilgrim lost in a time of fascist violence and succession.
-Tar Spackled Banner is a 21st-century time-traveler's autobiography that recalls Fyodor Dostoevsky's anti-heroic protagonist's raves in Notes from Underground and the curious esoterics of Thomas Carlyle's Sartor Resartus.
-Ellis takes the reader on a scripto-visual journey into our near future where the Goosestep is even more popular than the Soupyi Shuffle.
+A mockumental work of the imagination by J. A. Ellis, Tar Spackled Banner is a 21st-century time-traveler's autobiography.
+It follows the journey of another Billy Pilgrim lost in a time of fascist violence and succession, discovering the curious esoterics of Thomas Carlyle's Sartor Resartus and recalling Fyodor Dostoevsky's anti-heroic protagonist's raves in Notes from Underground.
+Ellis takes the reader on a scripto-visual journey where the Goosestep is even more popular than the Soupyi Shuffle.

-James Hugunin teaches the History of Photography and Contemporary Theory at the School of the Art Institute of Chicago.
-He is the author of four experimental novels (the first of which critic/writer Derek Pell called "the best experimental novel of 2012"), two books of art criticism/theory, and numerous artist books.
-He is the founder and editor of two art journals, The Dumb Ox (1976-80) and U-Turn (1982-present).
+James Hugunin is a professor at the School of the Art Institute of Chicago, teaching the History of Photography and Contemporary Theory.
+He is the author of four experimental novels, two books of art criticism/theory, and numerous artist books.
+He is the founder and editor of two art journals, The Dumb Ox and U-Turn.
 In 1983, he won the first Reva and David Logan Award for Distinguished New Writing in Photography from the N.E.A. and The Photographic Resource Center, Boston, MA.
-He is the author of Wreck & Ruin: Photography, Temporality, and World (Dis)order (2013) and Writing Pictures: Case Studies in Photographic Criticism 1983- 2012 (2013), as well as the novels Elder Physics: The Wrong of Time: Stories from an Elder Home (2013), Something is Crook in Middlebrook (2012), Tar Spackled Banner (2014), Case X (2015), Afterimage: Critical Essays on Photography (2016), Q_A: An Auto-Interview (2017), Finding Mememo: A Book in Search of an Author (2019) and Picky Hunting: A Journal of the Plague Year (2021), all published by JEF Books (The Journal of Experimental Fiction).
+His publications include Wreck & Ruin: Photography, Temporality, and World (Dis)order (2013), Writing Pictures: Case Studies in Photographic Criticism 1983- 2012 (2013), Elder Physics: The Wrong of Time: Stories from an Elder Home (2013), Something is Crook in Middlebrook (2012), Tar Spackled Banner (2014), Case X (2015), Afterimage: Critical Essays on Photography (2016), Q_A: An Auto-Interview (2017), Finding Mememo: A Book in Search of an Author (2019), and Picky Hunting: A Journal of the Plague Year (2021).